Repeato

 test run duration profile information

-Test run duration: The time this test took to complete.
-If test runs become slower there can be several reasons for it:
+• Test run duration: The time this test took to complete.
+If test runs become slower, there could be several reasons for it:

 Click on “Settings” in the main menu.
 Then click the + button next to “Connectors”.
 Then enter all the information needed for connecting to Jira: